Semyono/Sean-s-Account-Manager/README.md

 Multi Roblox

 Run more than one Roblox window at the same time using Sysinternals Handle64.
-You can download or delete Handle64 from inside the app with a progress bar.
-If the app isn't running as admin it will warn you, since Handle64 needs elevated permissions.

 Anti AFK